 It happens to every hunter once.
 You're walking along, thinking about your prey or the beauty of nature, when you suddenly realize you have no idea where you are.
 It can be frightening, but there are steps to take to make the best of a dire situation.

 If at all possible, don't get lost in the first place.
-Before you leave, take precautions such as leaving a trip itinerary with a friend, packing a satellite phone or charged cell phone and keeping a marked map in your vehicle.
+Before you leave, take precautions such as leaving a trip itinerary with a friend, take Gray 20L Dry Bag, packing a satellite phone or charged cell phone and keeping a marked map in your vehicle.